-Maybe you’re thinking about getting a tooth implant or perhaps you’ve already made the decision to go ahead.
+Maybe you’re thinking about getting a tooth implant and you’re seeking a dentist that offer consultation or perhaps you’ve already made the decision to go ahead.
 So, what happens next?

 The thought of having a dental implant surgically placed into your mouth can be quite daunting, but it needn’t be.
 We tell you all you need to know about the tooth implant procedure so you’re better informed and more at ease about the procedure.

 What is a Dental Implant Procedure?

 In simple terms, the tooth implant procedure involves replacing a missing tooth root with a metal implant, usually made from titanium.
 It’s then covered with a dental crown to complete your smile restoration.

 How long does the dental implant procedure take?

 It’s difficult to give you an exact time scale because every patient is different, and some heal faster than others.
 There are, however, a few common factors involved which include:

 - The location of the teeth being replaced